 Please visit www.collegeboard.org/psat for more information

-please be sure to complete the accommodation consent request and return to me by August 21, 2020, in PH226.
-This must be processed by this time for CollegeBoard to approve your school based accommodations.
-Requests after this date may not be processed and students will test without school based accommodations.
+Please be sure to complete the accommodation consent request and return to Ms. Messenger by Tuesday, August 16th, 2022, in PH 225.
+This must be processed by this time for CollegeBoard to approve your school-based accommodations.
+Requests after this date may not be processed and students will test without school-based accommodations.
 Consent Form